vanhoangkha/Networking-fundamentals/Day20_DTP_VTP.md

 Trunk to Access connection will operate in a **Mismatched Mode**.

-This Cấu hình does NOT work and SHOULD result in an error.
+This Configuration does NOT work and SHOULD result in an error.
 Traffic will NOT work.

 TABLE SHOWING THE DIFFERENT MODES AND COMPATIBILITY IN FORMING A Trunk